Economic trends and topics to help you.

 - Housing starts lower.
 Fewer groundbreakings were seen in December as multi-family projects declined.
 For the month, 197,329 units starts were seen on an annualized basis, compared to 204,320 units in November where expectations were for 210,000 units.
 Condominiums and apartment starts fell 5% with detached homes up 1%.
 Activity fell in Toronto, Ottawa, and Montréal, while strong gains were seen in Calgary.

 - Building permits drop.
 The value of municipal applications for new construction fell 2.4% in November, led by declines in residential permits in the multi-unit segment (-11.3%) that exceeded gains in single-family dwellings (+5.6%).
 Total value of all permits was $8.1B.
 Also seeing declines was the non-residential sector, which fell 0.1%.

 - U.S. Economy & Markets

-U.S. CPI unchanged.
-The Labor Department reported that the consumer price index (CPI) remained unchanged in September, missing economists’ expected increase of 0.1%.
-On a year-over-year basis, CPI was up 1.7%.
-The core CPI, which excludes the food and energy components, rose 0.1% in September, also missing forecasts.
-On the year, core CPI was up 2.4%, matching August’s pace.
+U.S. CPI rises.
+The Labor Department reported that the consumer price index (CPI) rose 0.2% in December after climbing 0.3% in November.
+On a year-over-year basis, the headline CPI was up 2.3%.
+The core measure, which excludes the volatile food and energy components, rose 0.1%; on the year, the core CPI gained 2.3%.

 U.S. Housing News: